omahs/xchainjs-lib/tools/txJammer/README.md

 Runs random txs with a monetary value between 1-3 USD for 60 secs with a pause between actions of 2 secs, but run in "estimate only" mode ( does not submit the txs)

-Additionally, a specfic **Transfer Config** specified with --configTransfer, specifies the following:
+Additionally, a specific **Transfer Config** specified with --configTransfer, specifies the following:

 - BNB.BNB transfers should have a probabilistic weight of 300
 - BCH.BCH transfers should have a probabilistic weight of 200
 - all other asset transfers should have a probabilistic weight of 50

-Additionally, a specfic **AddLP Config** specified with --configAddLp, specifies the following:
+Additionally, a specific **AddLP Config** specified with --configAddLp, specifies the following:

 - BTC.BTC addLp should have a probabilistic weight of 300
 - BCH.BCH addLp should have a probabilistic weight of 200
 - no other other assetwill be selected to addLp

-Additionally, a specfic **WithdrawLP Config** specified with --configWithdrawLp, specifies the following:
+Additionally, a specific **WithdrawLP Config** specified with --configWithdrawLp, specifies the following:

 - BTC.BTC WithdrawLP should have a probabilistic weight of 300
 - BCH.BCH addLp should have a probabilistic weight of 200